-You must have enjoyed a Darjeeling Himalayan Railway “joyride” more than once.
-Looping through the snaky mountain tracks in a slow speed and treating your eyes with the beautiful vistas of the cloud-capped mountains, green valleys often flanked by small fountains is a delight in itself.
+You must have enjoyed a Darjeeling Himalayan Railway "joyride" more than once.
+Looping through the snaky mountain tracks at a slow speed and treating your eyes with the beautiful vistas of the cloud-capped mountains, green valleys often flanked by small fountains is a delight in itself.
 But have you ever wondered what made this iconic railway making its way into the league of UNESCO World Heritage Sites?

 Darjeeling Himalayan Railway Facts That Is Unknown to the World